dongmingh/v1performance/README.md

   - Move: move transaction
   - Query: query transaction

-+ **targetPeers**: the target peers that transactions will sent to
++ **targetPeers**: the target peers that transactions will be sent to
-  - OrgAnchor: send to the anchor peer (peer1) of the organization being executed in the current process
+  - OrgAnchor: send to the anchor peer (peer1) of the organization being executed in current process
   - AllAnchors: send to the anchor peers of all organizations
-  - OrgPeers: send to all peers in the organization being executed in the current process
+  - OrgPeers: send to all peers in the organization being executed in current process
   - AllPeers: send to all peers in all organizations
   - List: only send to the peers given in listOpt, see listOpt below for details

-+ **nOrderer**: number of orderers for traffic, this number shall not exceed the actual number of orderers in the network, or some transactions may fail.

-+ **nOrg**: number of organizations for the test

-+ **nPeerPerOrg**: number of peers per organization for the test

 + **nProcPerOrg**: number of processes per organization for the test

-+ **nRequest**: number of transactions to be executed for each thread
++ **nRequest**: number of transactions to be executed for each process

 + **runDur**: run duration in seconds to be executed if nRequest is 0